kisaragi-hiu/elisp-unused/README.md

 Commands are always considered “used” because they are supposed to be used by something outside the project.
 This should apply to public functions as well, but I don't think that's possible since there is no reliable way to tell a public function from a private one.

-I decided to (ab)use [dumb-jump](https://github.com/jacktasia/dumb-jump)'s facilities to find references and definitions.
-This allowed the package to be fast, but it's… inelegant.
+I decided to (ab)use [dumb-jump](https://github.com/jacktasia/dumb-jump)'s facilities to find references and definitions. ~~This allowed the package to be fast~~ (`read` might actually be faster), but it's… inelegant.
 For example, this is what I did to make `dumb-jump-fetch-results` work for this project:

 ```elisp
 (let ((results (cl-letf (((symbol-function 'dumb-jump--get-symbol-start)